kailash360/e-market/CONTRIBUTING.md

 ## Making a pull request

 While making a Pull Request, make sure to follow the points below:
 - In the title for the pull request, mention the issue number that the PR is for.
 Any PR without a dedicated issue will not be considered.
-If you are making a PR for issue 12, then the title for the PR will be `Fix #12:<one line description of PR>`
+If you are making a PR for issue 12, then the title for the PR will be `Fix #12:<one line description of the PR>`
 - Mention the following points in the PR description
   - Describe the changes you have made
   - Screenshots